IshworTM/java-factorial/README.md

-Factorial of a number using java.
+A program to find the factorial of a number in Java.